osu-crypto/libOTe/README.md

 **Enabling/Disabling [libsodium](https://doc.libsodium.org/) (for base OTs):**
  * libsodium can similarly be disabled by not passing `-DENABLE_SODIUM=ON`.
-In the other direction, when enabling libsodium, if libsodium is installed in a prefix rather than globally tell cmake where to look for it with
+In the other direction, when enabling libsodium, if libsodium is installed in a prefix rather than globally, tell cmake where to look for it with
 ```
 PKG_CONFIG_PATH=/path/to/folder_containing_libsodium.pc cmake . -DENABLE_SODIUM=ON
 ```